-Intended parents often require some parental guidance and counseling on how to deal with the rigors that accompany the care of a newborn baby.
+Intended parents often require some parental guidance and counselling on how to deal with the rigours that accompany the care of a newborn baby.
 This is necessary because the period of birth is a significant transition that is marked by a change in the relationship between intended parents and surrogate mothers.
 Also, caring for the baby must be among the top priorities.

 Counseling is vital when it comes to helping parents care for infants.
 It usually involves:

-- Hygiene as the central element of the upcoming experience
+- Hygiene is the central element of the upcoming experience.

-This counseling ought to be a continuous process that begins before birth and persists for some time afterward to help parents cope.
+This counselling ought to be a continuous process that begins before birth and persists for some time afterward to help parents cope.

 Healthcare experts have found that the mental well-being of parents has significant effects on the baby’s brain development.
 Mental health also affects the bond formed with the baby and is likely to have a lasting impact on the growth and development of the baby.